gamemachine/tachyon-networking/README.md

 ## Ordered vs Unordered
 Both ordered and unordered are reliable.

-Ordered messages are only delivered in order but there are exceptions.
-If we get a NONE from the other side we know it's gone, so we mark it as received unblocking other messages waiting on it.
-If a message falls out of the receive window it's just no longer considered period.
+Ordered messages are only delivered in order.
 Unordered are delivered as soon as they arrive.

 ## Connection management